drdv/makefile-doc/README.md

 I have been using for years (it was based on [this gist](https://gist.github.com/prwhite/8168133)).
 I simply needed a bit more functionality and this turned out to be a nice small project with Awk.
+[This](https://drdv.github.io/blog/202511-makefile-doc) blog post shows an example of the documentation.

 ## How to use